 Please remember that google is not your doctor and that the news and other media sources do not necessarily have your best interest in mind.
 The best way to protect yourself and your family is being aware of how this infection spreads and by taking steps to minimize exposure.

-One of the most important preventative steps you can take is to avoid touching your mouth, nose and/or eyes while you are out in public places.
+One of the most important preventative steps you can take is to avoid touching your mouth, nose and/or eyes while you are out in public places or wear a mask.
 Second, be sure to vigorously wash your hands several times a day for at least 30 seconds per time in order to promote removal of any viruses.
 The length of hand washing combined with scrubbing have been shown to be the two most significant factors involved.
-Wearing latex gloves while out in public will also add another layer of protection and prevention.
 To reduce your risk of acquiring the virus, avoid such “high-touch surfaces” as doorknobs, handles, stair rails, pens, keypads, touch screens, point of sale terminals, etc. Use your knuckle to push bush buttons and antimicrobial wipes to hold handles and clean your phone, and/or use gloves.

-To date, there is no vaccine and no specific antiviral medicine to prevent or treat COVID-2019.
+To date, there is no vaccine and no specific antiviral medicine to prevent or treat this current virus.
 However, those affected should receive care to relieve symptoms.
 People with serious illnesses should be hospitalized.
 Most patients recover thanks to supportive care.

 "Globally, about 3.4 percent of reported COVID-19 cases have died," WHO Director-General Tedros Adhanom Ghebreyesus said.
 This number includes cases in China, which seem to have a higher death rate than other countries.